Sign up to hear from us about specials, sales, and events.

 As a collector over the years, I learned all of the ways I want and do not want TSVGA PARFVMS to operate.
 Something I always wanted was transparency, and to be able to see some behind the scenes and inner workings of the brand.
 I wanted to see the perfumers station, and the perfumer at work.
 I wanted to have a view of his perfume organ, resting assured they had a collection of high quality ingredients.
 If they claimed "hand-made" presentation, I wanted to see them making it with their hands.
 That is why I enjoy being very open about my process and broadcasting it on youtube and instagram for you all to see.

 TSVGA PARFVMS consist of mostly natural ingredients and tinctures created from things found in nature.
 Note breakdowns will not be made fully available, however, ratio of naturals to synthetics is available, as well as whether animal products are used or not.
 Do not be fooled by the common trend of "we use a mix of natural and synthetic ingredients," because technically they could be using 1% naturals and their statement still holds true.
-All animal products are ethically sourced/legally obtained with permits/obtained directly from stat-hired trappers that actually help the animal populations and habitats.
+All animal products are ethically sourced/legally obtained with permits/obtained directly from state-hired trappers that actually help the animal populations and habitats.

 Sometimes in natural perfumery, scent profile can vary with one ingredient even if you buy from the same source again, and sometimes an ingredient becomes unavailable.
 This is no reason to stop making a beloved fragrance.
 If an ingredient needs to change, then it will change.
 The fragrance will live on despite mild necessary batch variations, as long as those variations do not severely alter the fragrance.
 If you are into natural artisanal fragrances, you are likely aware of this already and are okay with it.
 This happens with natural brands whether they are transparent about it or not.
+I will also do intentional batch variations at times, and will disclose this under "batch variation" in the details of the fragrance.

 It is important to know each brand’s definition of natural and what their values are.
 For some brands, “natural” could mean using mainly natural isolates- which really are no less harsh than synthetics.
 For those deeply passionate about using all naturals, that means using the raw materials such as essential oils, absolutes, and tinctures.
 For TSVGA, the standard has evolved since launch.
 I was initially okay with some partially synthetic fragrances in my line of offerings.
 I have since become very sensitive to most synthetic aroma molecules to the point where my throat feels like it is closing up, my eyes burn, i feel nauseous and get a head ache.
 This has led to reformulating those blends.
 I still dont feel quire entitled to put TSVGA in the box of “all natural” as Myrrhder will continue to be about 70% natural, and I do use some “natural” isolates in some blends, and I disclose which those are.
 I also use natural benzyl benzoate and natural triethyl citrate at times to break up the gunk at the bottom of batches that forms from using cacao and vanilla absolutes etc. I believe it is very important to be transparent with you about all these little details.
 The lack of disclosure around this has kept me from purchasing many fragrances as brands refuse to reveal information that I believe is important for the consumer to know, especially when it comes to allergies.
 Folks can be allergic or sensitive to some naturals just how I am to synthetics, and I will always confirm or deny usage of such ingredients in my formulas if you need to know.